protovoltaic/ncaa/README.md

 # ncaa.py

 This script will predict the outcome of a single 16-team region of the NCAA men's basketball tournament.
-Using no information except for the team's seed, it's probably as good as anything else!
+Using advanced mathematics and no basketball knowledge beyond each team's seed, it's probably as good as any other advice you'll find!

 ## Usage